MarkMoene/MoonPhaseCalendar/README.md

 Initially we develop the program without the hardware being available.
 To gain confidence that what we develop makes sense and works, we develop the program guided by a specification that we implement as test cases that we run as a PC program.
 This approach is called [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development), or test-driven design, depending what you'd like to emphasise.

-Here is how we go about it:
+Here is how we go about it.

 In our [test program](test/test.cpp) we:

 - include the file [arduino.hpp](test/arduino.hpp) in which we emulate elements from the Arduino environment that we need, such as `pinMode()` and `digitalWrite()`, in a form that we can use with our tests;
 - include the file to contain our [Arduino program](arduino/MoonPhaseCalendar/MoonPhaseCalendar.ino) to get access to the application code;
 - include the single-header [*lest* test framework](test/lest.hpp) and other include files we need.